FighterFong/Watercolour-Generator-PGGAN/README.md

 you can download from 143.89.131.29:/home/ustlab/Fong_Dir/jellyfish/Data/2018-04-15/ folder.
 Three datasets: Jellyfish.zip, Landscape.zip, Calligraphy.zip

-The path parameters need modify your path prefix + 'Data/Jellyfish/recognizer/true'
+The path parameters need modify to your path which saved datasets.
+	- path                  Datasets saved path
-	* OPER_FLAG:			Flag of opertion, 0 is for training, 1 for testing.
+	- OPER_FLAG:			Flag of opertion, 0 is for training, 1 for testing.
-	* step_by_save_sample:	the step of saving sample
+	- step_by_save_sample:	the step of saving sample
-	* step_by_save_weights:	the step of saving weights
+	- step_by_save_weights:	the step of saving weights

 ```shell
 1. For Jellyfish